• Pricing

 Secure and Free PDF Compressing

-All our tools comply with GDPR standards, ensuring your personal data stays private and protected.
+All of our tools comply with GDPR standards, ensuring your personal data stays private and protected.
 We also apply 256-bit TLS encryption across all uploads and downloads for added peace of mind.

 Once you reduce PDF size, you’ll see options to protect, edit, or convert your file before downloading.
 If the file contains sensitive information, you may want to protect it—even after you shrink the PDF file.

-You can do this by encrypting your compressed PDFs with a password using our Protect PDF tool—just choose this option on the result page to go straight to the tool before downloading your file.
+You can do this by encrypting your compressed PDFs with a password using our Protect PDF tool.
+Just choose this option on the result page to go straight to the tool before downloading your file.
 If you accidentally protected a PDF before compressing it, just use Unlock PDF to remove the protection.

 Reduce PDFs to Other Sizes (200KB, 300KB, and Custom Targets)